ai myths vs reality

 AI operates on data and algorithms, excelling in specific tasks.
 However, it lacks the general cognitive flexibility of humans.
 It can process information quickly and recognize patterns but doesn’t comprehend context or nuance as humans do.
 AI also depends heavily on the quality and quantity of its training data and can’t make intuitive leaps or understand abstract concepts.

+Human intelligence encompasses not just logical reasoning but also empathy and ethical judgment.
 These are capacities that AI currently cannot replicate.
 So while artificial intelligence can outperform humans in some areas, it remains limited compared to the holistic and adaptive nature of human intelligence.

 2. AI can’t help in my industry